RonenTGreat/100-days-of-code/log.md

 ### Day 41: December 5, 2021

-**Today's Progress**: Started with Expressm, way simpler to create a simple web server.
+**Today's Progress**: Started with Expresss, way simpler to create a simple web server.
 Or maybe it because I got exposed to web server with Node.js
 **Thoughts:** Excited to see what's next.

+### Day 42: December 6 2021

+**Today's Progress**: Signed up for Frontend Mentor today, started with one of challenges (NFT Card Component).
+**Thoughts:** The starting and the ending was a little difficult, had a lot of trouble with the active state for the image.
+Forgot to nest the icon view in a div container.